Terraced house

-Terrace housing can be found throughout the world, though it is in abundance in Europe and Latin America, and extensive examples can be found in the United Kingdom, United States, Canada, and Australia.
-The Place des Vosges in Paris (1605–1612) is one of the early examples of the style.
-Sometimes associated with the working class, historical and reproduction terraces have increasingly become part of the process of gentrification in certain inner-city areas.
+Terrace housing can be found worldwide, though it is quite common in Europe and Latin America, and many examples can be found in the United Kingdom, Belgium, United States, Canada, and Australia.
+The Place des Vosges in Paris (1605–1612) is one of the early examples of the type.

+Although in early larger forms it was and still is used for housing the wealthy, as cities and the demands for ever smaller close housing grew, it regularly became associated with the working class.
+Terraced housing has increasingly become associated with gentrification in certain inner-city areas, drawing the attention of city planning.

 Origins and nomenclature

-Though earlier Gothic ecclesiastical examples, such as Vicars' Close, Wells, are known, the practice of building new domestic homes uniformly to the property line really began in the 16th century following Dutch and Belgian models and became known in English as "row" houses.
-For example, in "Yarmouth Rows", Great Yarmouth, Norfolk, the building fronts uniformly ran right to the property line.
+Though earlier Gothic examples, such as Vicars' Close, Wells, are known, the alignment of the house fronts with the property line really began in the 16th century following Dutch and Belgian models and became called "row" houses in English.
+For example, in "Yarmouth Rows", Great Yarmouth, Norfolk, the building fronts all were right on the property line.

-The term terrace was borrowed from garden terraces by British architects of the late Georgian period to describe streets of houses whose uniform fronts and uniform height created an ensemble that was more stylish than a "row".
+The term terrace was borrowed from garden terraces by British architects of the late Georgian period to describe streets of houses whose uniform fronts and uniform height created a stylish ensemble rather than a mere "row" of similar homes.
 Townhouses (or townhomes) are generally two- to three-story structures that share a wall with a neighbouring unit.
 As opposed to apartment buildings, townhouses do not have neighbouring units above or below them.
-They are similar in concept to row houses or terraced houses except they are usually divided into smaller groupings of homes.
+They are similar in concept to row houses or terraced houses, but share a common design and construction.
 The first and last of the houses is called an end terrace and is often a different layout from the houses in the middle, sometimes called mid-terrace.